Top 5 This Week

 Cost of Living in British Columbia 2026: Vancouver’s Premium and the Province’s Alternatives

-British Columbia’s cost of living is anchored by Vancouver’s housing market — one of the most expensive in North America on a price-to-income ratio, driven by the combination of geographic constraints (mountains to the north, the US border to the south, and the Pacific to the west), exceptional lifestyle desirability, and sustained international demand that has made Vancouver’s residential market a global investment asset class as well as a housing market.
-The honest assessment for 2026 is that Vancouver proper is genuinely difficult for first-time buyers without substantial family equity or high professional incomes — average detached house prices in the Greater Vancouver area exceed CAD $1.8M, and condo prices average CAD $750,000–$900,000.
-The provincial picture outside Vancouver is dramatically more affordable: Victoria at CAD $900,000–$1.1M, Kelowna at CAD $700,000–$900,000, and the Interior cities at CAD $400,000–$600,000.
-For households with transferable income and a willingness to live outside the Vancouver metropolitan area, British Columbia offers a combination of natural environment, outdoor lifestyle, and quality public services that competes with any jurisdiction in North America.
+British Columbia‘s cost of living is anchored by Vancouver’s housing market — one of the most expensive in North America on a price-to-income ratio, driven by geographic constraints (mountains to the north, the US border to the south, and the ocean to the west), unusually high demand for the way of life it offers, and steady international interest that has turned Vancouver’s residential property into a global investment asset as much as a place to live.
+The honest assessment for 2026 is that Vancouver proper is genuinely difficult for first-time buyers without substantial family equity or high professional incomes — the Greater Vancouver detached benchmark sits around CAD $1.84M in early 2026 (with the full range roughly CAD $1.6M–$2.5M depending on neighbourhood), and the apartment benchmark is about CAD $700,000.
+The provincial picture outside Vancouver is dramatically more affordable: Victoria at CAD $950,000–$1.2M, Kelowna at CAD $850,000–$1.05M, Nanaimo at CAD $750,000–$850,000, Kamloops at CAD $625,000–$725,000, and Prince George at CAD $400,000–$475,000.
+For households with transferable income and a willingness to live outside the Vancouver metropolitan area, British Columbia offers a setting, an outdoor culture, and a level of public services that competes with any jurisdiction in North America.

 BC Cost at a Glance 2026